pkriens/pkriens.github.io/_openapi/security.md

 For example, Basic Authentication checks the Authorization header.
 If there is no such header it can request such a header by setting the WWW-Authenticate header and returning a 403 error code to the caller.
 The Basic Authentication OpenAPI Authenticator will there indicate that it is not authenticated but it could set the response to request credentials.
 If the OpenAPI Runtime cannot find another OpenAPI Authenticator that says it is authenticated it will ask the Basic Authentication OpenAPI Authenticator service to request the credentials.

-If in the end a security requirement and its `and` subling succeeds, the first security requirement in the OpenAPI source file is selectd to provide the authenticated user.
+If in the end a security requirement and its `and` subling succeeds, the first security requirement in the OpenAPI source file is selected to provide the authenticated user.

+If no authenticated user can be established, the request is executed with the _anonymous user_.
+This is the user represented by `null`.
+That is, authentication will never prohibit calling the microservice implementation, microservices should always verify their required permissions.

 This sounds (and is) complicated.
 However, in most of the cases there is only a single security provider in play, which greatly simplifies the setup.